From sit-ins and toga parties to studying and forming lifelong friendships, college can be one of life’s most memorable experiences.

 - Professional drivers transport your container so you’re free to snag a cheap flight or head out on a road trip

-- Their small containers fit into spaces that may be too small for larger ones
+- Their small containers fit into spaces where larger ones can’t fit

 - Customers can easily add labor for loading and unloading